 This is the second modern home built on this site by two generations of the same family.
 Overlooking South Pond at the confluence of Ann Arbor’s Mallets and Swift Run Creeks, this tranquil natural area is home to over 100 bird species and is the focal point for the amazing views in this home designed and built by Meadowlark Custom Homes.

-The previous home on the lot, built in 1958, was the site of many treasured childhood memories.
-It is where our client lived throughout adulthood.
-The previous home was in disrepair, so it was deconstructed and a new home built in its place.
-Designed to capture the serene views of the Huron River, this new home is as aesthetically stunning as it is resource-efficient.
+The previous home on the lot, built in 1958, was the site of many treasured childhood and adult memories.
+The previous home had not been updated since being built, and several components were failing.
+The building methods employed in the 50’s for modern homes were not conducive to a comfortable or efficient home.
+The decision was made to deconstruct this home and build a new one in it’s place.
+Designed to capture the serene views of the Huron River, this new home is as aesthetically beautiful as it is resource-efficient.

-The home has many one-of-a kind features, including the stair railing and treads, custom cabinetry and use of reclaimed wood from the property for the live edge accents.
-Features like a Structural Insulated Panel (SIP) roof, radiant in-floor heating, low-flow water fixtures and advanced framing techniques all help ensure that this home will be easy to maintain, energy-efficient and durable.
+The home has many one-of-a kind features – stair railings and treads, custom cabinetry, and use of reclaimed wood from the property for the live edge accents.
+Features like a Structural Insulated Panel construction, radiant in-floor heating, low-flow water fixtures and advanced framing techniques all help ensure that this home will be easy to maintain, energy-efficient and durable.